-Personal data must be processed following these principles so that data are:
+Under the GDPR, there are six principles.
+Personal data must be processed following these principles so that the data is:

 Lawful Basis for Processing

 The Trust must have a lawful basis for processing personal information, which are: